-- Your posting will stay forever (or at least indefinitely, until the newsgroup might be erased from the Internet) - It will take several days, maybe weeks, until your posting is widely available - Make sure your posting is considered adequate in the newsgroups you are posting to-ask the moderator first, if the newsgroup is moderated.
+- Your posting will remain indefinitely, until the newsgroup might be erased from the Internet (if the study has an ending date, you should include that in your post). - It will take several days until your posting is widely available. - Make sure your posting is considered appropriate in the newsgroups to which you post-ask the moderator first, if the newsgroup is moderated.